 The Pastoral Care and Counseling Concentration is designed for those ministers who are called to a counseling ministry.
 The program is not designed to qualify the graduate to work as a licensed counselor.
 Completion of the "Pastoral Care and Counseling" concentration verifies successful completion of the courses required to earn the concentration and does not constitute a certificate or license that is required under Ohio law of any other state law to engage in the practice of professional counseling.

-- ps PS6000 Methods of Pastoral Counseling (3 credits) - PS6400 Spiritual Issues in Pastoral Counseling (3 credits) - PS6200 Ethical and Legal Issues in Pastoral Counseling (3 credits) - PS6600 Pastoral Intervention in Crisis (3 credits)
+- p PCC6000 Methods of Pastoral Counseling (3 credits) - PCC6200 Ethical and Legal Issues in Pastoral Counseling (3 credits)

+- PCC6400 Spiritual Issues in Pastoral Counseling (3 credits) - p PCC6600 Pastoral Intervention in Crisis (3 credits)

 PRACTICAL THEOLOGY CONCENTRATION